chrisstring/s7backend/README.md

 - [x] Build readCSV function
 > readCSV will use the built in csv reader module to read a CSV of skus that need to be searched.
 Each sku is then passed to the singleSkuSearch function

+- [ ] Build displayMenu
+> displayMenu should hold a rudimentary menu that offers to show searchQueue, jobQueue

 - [ ] Build skuSearch function
 > singleSkuSearch receives a single SKU from the readCSV function and passes it in the SOAP object which then receives an XML array of data back.